KJJones13/JK-whats-cookin/README.md

 4. Users can also switch into the Users tab, which shows every user & their pantry.
 Currently, when the page loads, a random user's data is loaded into the site.
 Future iterations of this project include the ability to view the website from the perspective of a user of your choosing.
 ![](assets/jkw-User-view.gif)

+## Next Directions
+Moving forward, we have three primary objectives for this project:
+1) Add functionality so that users can choose recipes to cook & add them to a Grocery List.
+2) The ability to filter your favorite recipes by name, type, or ingredient
+3) Updating the Users page to allow the website to be viewed from the perspective of any user.

 ## Contributors
 This project represents the joint efforts of Kyle Jones and Jake West.